ChenLiu-1996/starter-hugo-academic/content/publication/pub_2020_num4/index.md

 ---
-title: "Enabling Translational Research on Integrated and Closed-Loop Medical Systems Using an Open-Source Approach"
+title: "Substituting Gadolinium In Brain MRI Using DeepContrast -- A Proof-Of-Concept Study in Mice"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Haoran Sun
-- Philip Asare
+- Xueqing Liu
-- Yunyingying Xu
+- Xinyang Feng
-- admin
+- Chen Liu
-- Win Kyaw
+- Nanyan Zhu
+- Sabrina Josefina Gjerswold-Selleck
-- Dikendra Karki
+- Hong-Jian Wei
+- Pavan Shankar Upadhyayula
-- Yash Mittal
+- Angeliki Mela
-- Farooq Gessa
+- Cheng-Chia Wu
-- Adit Acharya
+- Peter Canoll
+- Andrew F Laine
+- John Thomas Vaughan
+- Scott A Small
-- Mateen Qureshi
+- Jia Guo
-- Mark S. Poler

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2018-01-01T00:00:00Z"
+date: "2020-08-01T00:00:00Z"
-doi: ""

 # Schedule page publish date (NOT publication's date).
 publishDate: "2022-01-01T00:00:00Z"